 Some Quick Customer Loyalty Statistics

-- It is 16 times more costly to build long-term business relationships with a new customers than simply to foster loyalty among your current regular customer base (MarTech).
+- It is 16 times more costly to build long-term business relationships with new customers than simply to foster loyalty among your current regular customer base (MarTech).

 - 66 percent of consumers said that features, such as design and quality of product or service, were the leading factors in determining brand loyalty (eMarketer).